 By 1972, property was purchased on Royalty Drive, where the sanctuary of a new church was completed in 1974.
-In August of 1979, Pastor Cox founded Kingwood Christian School, which has now grown to a school with 350+ students spanning K-5 through 12th grades.
+In August of 1979, Pastor Cox founded Kingwood Christian School, which was a school with 350+ students spanning K-5 through 12th grades.
 Additions of education space and a gymnasium were added to the 8-acre campus, which was shared for 20 years by the church and school.

 The church relocated in beautiful new facilities on twenty-five acres of land in 1999.
 The congregation had its first service in its beautiful 1400-seat sanctuary in January of 1999.
 Kingwood Christian Child Development Center, which built on the adjacent site in 1995, expanded during the construction of the sanctuary to now accommodate over 200 children ages four months through four years.

 In November of 2003, Pastor Cox and the leadership of the church launched into a 10-year vision for Kingwood.
 This God-birthed strategy, known as Chapter 2: Legacy of Purpose, will raise not only the level of facilities, but of every ministry of Kingwood Church.
 The first phase of construction and renovation resulted in additional adult education space, small conference rooms, a bookstore, three new age-appropriate children’s ministry rooms, a 500-seat gymnasium, and a youth center customized for the growing needs of our youth ministry.